alanci17/scrypto-mascot/README.md

 like a natural choice to me.
 Still playing around with name meaning, I thinked at sulphate of copper, an oxidative stadium of the latter metal, characterized, like some of his others basic carbonates, by a cold Cerulean blue/teal hue, as a viable choice.
 Copper and iron, by the way, also form an electrochemical couple.
-Cerulean blue / teal together with vermilion / red orange form a complementary colors couple, once mutually leveraged by placing them side by side they enhance shining bright from each other, resembling Scrypto whom is designed to shine leveraging Rust.
+As said cerulean blue / teal together with vermilion / red orange form a complementary colors couple, once mutually leveraged by placing them side by side they enhance shining bright from each other, resembling Scrypto whom is designed to shine leveraging Rust.